 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from September 1, 2019 effective August 31, 2020.
+The district has workers' compensation coverage from TASB, effective 9/1/2019-9/1/2021.